sevakon/efficientdet/README.md

 ### Motivation
 As of the time I started working on this project, there was no PyTorch implementation on GitHub that would match the original paper in the number of the model's parameters.
+All of the existed repositories altered a lot from the recently published TensorFlow implementation by [Brain Team](https://github.com/google/automl/tree/master/efficientdet) (e.g. changing strides in the backbone, missing batch normalization layers, no 'same' padding strategy in pooling layers, and others).
+Here is my attempt to reproduce EfficientDet in PyTorch.

+### Notes on Implementation
+Alternatively to the TensorFlow implementation, I got rid of the useless biases in convolutional layers followed by batch normalization, which resulted in **parameters reduction**

 ### Model Zoo
 | Model Name | Weights | #params | #params paper | val mAP | val mAP paper |